keunseokim91/LMPBT/README.md

 To comput the OOD performance metrics (AUROC, AUPR and FPR80) of these experiments, run this command: python get_metrics.py

 5. Pre-trained models We provided the pretrained VAE, trained on CIFAR-100.

-6.The model can be loaded using the following code.
+The model can be loaded using the following code.

-parser.add_argument('--state_E', default='./models/cifar100_netE.pth', help='path to encoder checkpoint') parser.add_argument('--state_G', default='./models/cifar100_netG.pth', help='path to encoder checkpoint')
+parser.add_argument('--state_E', default='./models/cifar100_netE.pth', help='path to encoder checkpoint')

+parser.add_argument('--state_G', default='./models/cifar100_netG.pth', help='path to encoder checkpoint')

 netG = DVAE.DCGAN_G(opt.imageSize, nz, nc, ngf, ngpu)